Wildflower (TV series)

-Wildflower was a 2017 Philippine revenge drama television series starring Maja Salvador, together with an ensemble cast.
-The show originally aired on ABS-CBN, and worldwide on The Filipino Channel, on network's Primetime Bida evening block from February 13, 2017, to February 9, 2018, replacing Pinoy Big Brother: Lucky Season 7: Mga Kwento ng Dream Team ni Kuya and was replaced by The Blood Sisters.
+Wildflower is a Philippine television drama revenge series broadcast by ABS-CBN.
+Directed by Onat A. Diaz, Raymund B. Ocampo, Cathy O. Camarillo, Digo Ricio, Jerome C. Pobocan and Roderick P. Lindayag, it stars Maja Salvador.
+It aired on the network's Primetime Bida line up and worldwide of TFC from February 13, 2017 to February 9, 2018, replacing Pinoy Big Brother: Lucky Season 7: Mga Kwento ng Dream Team ni Kuya in Minute to Win It: Last Duo Standing's timeslot and was replaced by The Blood Sisters.

 Series overview

 The story revolves around Lily Cruz who (along with her family) falls victim to the ruthless Ardiente family.
-Emilia Torillo, the matriarch of the Ardiente family, orders an assassin to murder Camia Cruz and Dante Cruz, Lily's parents.
+Emilia Torillo, the matriarch of the Ardiente family, orders an assassin on Lily's parents.
 Unbeknownst to Emilia, Lily survives the massacre and is adopted by Prianka Aguas, a billionaire businesswoman.
 Lily changes her identity to become Ivy Aguas, a strong-willed woman.
 She returns to Poblacion Ardiente as Ivy to avenge her parents and everyone else who were victimized by the evil Ardiente family.

 Season 1 (2017)

-The story follows Lily Cruz, a beautiful heiress who wants justice for her father Dante's death and mother Camia's assault and resulting insanity, by seeking revenge against the evil Ardiente family, a powerful political dynasty in the fictional province that bears their name.
+The story follows Lily Cruz, a beautiful heiress who wants justice for her father Dante's death and her mother Camia's assault and resulting insanity, by seeking revenge against the evil Ardiente family, a powerful political dynasty in the fictional province that bears their name.
 The Ardiente family is the most powerful political force in the province under the jurisdiction of the governor, Julio Ardiente, and his daughter, Emilia, the mayor of the municipality (Poblacion Ardiente).
-Emilia's philanderous husband Raul assaults Camia prompting Dante to file rape charges against him.
+Emilia's philandering husband Raul assaults Camia prompting Dante to file rape charges against him.
 Lily's world crumbles when Dante suspiciously dies from a heart attack and she witnesses her mother's rape.
-Though targeted to be killed herself, the assassins feel pity for the 9-year old and frees her instead.
+Though she was targeted to be killed herself, the assassins feel pity for the 9-year old and frees her instead.

 Prianka Aguas legally adopts Lily and raises her to become tough, providing her with the resources to seek justice for her parents.
 With a billion dollar conglomerate behind her, Ivy is a magnet for the Ardientes who are preparing their campaign for the gubernatorial and congressional elections.